segmentio/public-api-sdk-python/README.rst

    >>> for source in workspace.connections.sources.all():
    ...     print(source.id, source.slug, source.name)

+Once you have instantiated a workspace object, review the **User Guides** and the various modules.
+To build the docs, see **Building Documentation** below.

 Modules
 -------
 By importing the library, you gain access to the following modules: